About The Safe AI for Children Alliance

 Our Approach

-SAIFCA is grounded in three core principles.
+Our work remains grounded in three core principles:

 🟩 Protection Without Panic